emobtech/GoogleAnalyticsME/README.md

 * Internet connection (e.g. GPRS, EDGE, 3G, wi-fi, etc)
 * Google Analytics account*

-*By creating an account on Google Analytics, make sure you select '''"Web Site"''', when asked what you would like to track.
+*By creating an account on Google Analytics, make sure you select "**Web Site**", when asked what you would like to track.
 "App" will not work for this API.

 # Update History